-The data used to compile this research report was collected from responses received from a survey sent via email to active Financial Executives International (FEI) members from November 2013 through January 2014.
-An active or executive FEI member is defined as an individual currently holding a position as a financial executive at an organization.
-The 31-question survey garnered 490 member responses.
+The data used to compile this research report was collected from responses received from an electronic survey of active Financial Executives International (FEI) members and Grant Thornton LLP clients from November 2014 through February 2015.
+The 35-question survey garnered 346 total responses.
 Note that totals throughout the report may vary, because not every respondent answered every question.

-Consistent with the previous six years, the most heavily represented industry was manufacturing (13% discrete manufacturing and 12% process manufacturing).
-Similar to the past five years, the most responses came from members employed by companies with corporate headquarters in either Texas (17%) or California (13%).
+Consistent with the previous six years, the most heavily represented industry was manufacturing (26%).
+Similar to the past five years, the most responses came from members employed by companies with corporate headquarters in either Texas (13%) or California (10%).

-The majority of respondents (56%) reported a master’s degree as the highest level of education completed.
-In addition, most respondents (83%) were male.
-As was the case in last year’s survey, the average executive has held his or her current position for at least five years.
+The majority of respondents (54%) reported a master’s degree as the highest level of education completed.
+In addition, most respondents (78%) were male.
+Up slightly from last year’s survey, the average executive has held his or her current position for at least six years.

 It’s important to note that the survey was completed by senior financial executives rather than by HR or executive search firm executives, and does not represent an empirical compensation analysis.
-Rather, the survey reflects the views of FEI members actually working in the jobs described.
+Rather, the survey reflects the views of FEI members and Grant Thornton clients actually working in the jobs described.